spruce-bruce/aaronbruce.com/site/src/content/post/qodana/index.md

 Qodana makes it pretty easy to do that.
 I use Github Actions, and integrating qodana scans into my checks was fairly easy all told.
 I did have a problem [getting data into their cloud platform](https://youtrack.jetbrains.com/issue/QD-6600/Project-still-waiting-for-data-after-successful-run-in-CI), but that's another story.

+A major plus for Qodana is that it doesn't try and run your work load for you.
+I believe this is why their price can be so low.
+Similar tools like Snyk or SonarQube will hook into your PRs and run scans in their cloud, which I hate.
+Qodana does it right.
+You run qodana either directly with their CLI, or quite easily with some community plugin or action, right in your pipeline tool of choice.

 ## Adding Inspections

 ![More Problems Detectedd](./but-wait-theres-more.png)